matipan/blog/content/posts/writing-a-face-detection-function-for-openfaas.md

 Before we start writing any code, let's get it up and running with OpenFaaS.
 Since you already have a Kubernetes cluster, follow [this tutorial](https://github.com/openfaas/faas-netes/blob/master/HELM.md) to deploy it using helm.
 Once you have it up and running install the [faas-cli](https://github.com/openfaas/faas-netes/blob/master/chart/openfaas/README.md#verify-the-installation) on your machine and [authenticate to your OpenFaaS installation](https://github.com/openfaas/faas-cli#get-started-install-the-cli).

 ### Functions and templates
 All functions in OpenFaaS belong to a [template](https://github.com/openfaas/templates).
 There are many [templates for different languages and tools](https://github.com/openfaas/templates) already provided.
 But if none of those meet your needs, it is very easy to create a new one.
-This is what we'll be doing article.
+This is what we'll be doing in this article.

 ### Writing our function
 To perform the face detection we are going to use GoCV and a pre-trained Caffe neural network.
 This means that our function needs to have OpenCV installed and the model+config files of the neural network.
 We could use the [dockerfile template](https://github.com/openfaas/templates/tree/master/template/dockerfile) and install our dependencies there, but I like the idea of having a *gocv template* with built-in models for anyone who wants to make use of it.